 Q: What are the most important lines of research that have developed in this area over the last 5-10 years?

 VM: Perhaps I can talk about some of the areas that I have been directly involved in (without assuming those are the most important!)

 An area that I have been fascinated with is health systems research and access to care.
 I was involved in a whole series of studies on the way in which people manage children with malaria at home.
-Most children who die of malaria in Africa die without any contact with health facilitators at all.
+Most children who die of malaria in Africa die without any contact with health facilities at all.
 Instead, they are often being treated with over-the-counter medicines bought from the nearby village shop.
-T

 My current work is more based around community engagement in research; this is a set of ethical issues and I am particularly interested in looking at goals, approaches and ways of evaluating that.